karawoo/IAGLR2015/woo_underice_iaglr_2015.md

 ## Policies

-* Document describing how data would be used and shared
+* Document describing how data will be used and shared
 * Internally to project collaborators first, then eventually public

 --- .segue .dark